-Triphala Mandur is herbomineral ayurvedic preparation containing Triphala and Mandur (iron rust) and indicated in treatment of Amlapitta.
+Triphala Mandur is herbomineral ayurvedic preparation containing Triphala and Mandur (iron rust) and indicated in the treatment of Amlapitta.

 It is a Mandoor Kalp.
 Mandura Kalpas are the Shodhita Mandura (iron) containing herbomineral formulations of Ayurveda.
 Mandura is the combination of Ferric Oxide (59.14%), Ferrous Oxide (26.7%), Chlorides (4.4%), Magnesium (3.9%), Sodium (1.7%) and few bother trace elements.
-Mandura / Mandoor Bhasma increases hemoglobin level and cures anemia and used in treatment of anemia, poor digestion, skin diseases, dyspepsia, hepatic and splenic disorders, jaundice, and edema.
+Mandura / Mandoor Bhasma increases hemoglobin level and cures anemia and used in the treatment of anemia, poor digestion, skin diseases, dyspepsia, hepatic and splenic disorders, jaundice, and edema.
 It detoxifies blood.
 It is a powerful hematinic.

 The combination of herbs and iron make it beneficial in treating various digestion related problems.
-Triphala Mandoor alleviates Pitta by clearing Pachaka pitta from the digestive system and hence gives relief in Amlapitta.
+Triphala Mandoor alleviates Pitta by clearing Pachaka Pitta from the digestive system and hence gives relief in Amlapitta.
 Amlapitta (=gastritis) is a disease caused due to vitiation of certain attributes of Pitta like the Drava guna (fluidity) and Amla guna (sourness).
-It causes vitiated pitta (Vidagdhajirna=simple dyspepsia) Dosha at the initial stages and later causes inflammation and corrosion of the Sleshmadhara kala of the Amashaya i.e. mucous membrane of the stomach and duodenum.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+It causes vitiated Pitta (Vidagdhajirna=simple dyspepsia) Dosha at the initial stages and later causes inflammation and corrosion of the Sleshmadhara kala of the Amashaya i.e. mucous membrane of the stomach and duodenum.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.

 - Manufacturer: Baidyanath